-Basic writing skills (greater than 6th grade) Basic mathematics ability (greater than 6th grade) Basic computer skills

-Geographic area Statewide

-E&T providers Central New Mexico Community College (CNM)

 Clovis Community College

-Equus
+The Provider

 Projected annual CNM- 50

 participation Clovis CC- 30

-Equus- 15
+The Provider 15

 Total: 95

 Estimated annual CNM- \$43,575

 component costs Clovis CC- \$6,131.70

-Equus -\$1,800.00
+The Provider -\$1,800.00

 Total: \$51,506.70

 Not supplanting E&T will not reimburse providers for tuition for any of these courses where otherwise available at no cost to the participant.

 E&T providers are required to use all other grants and scholarships available to the participant first.

-HSD is monitoring all contracts and funding at three different levels.
-The E&T Management Analyst reviews all budget, invoices and financial information and keeps it organized in a live spreadsheet.
-This information is then reviewed by HSD's management team and ASD before it is paid out or approved.
-HSD is also completing annual State Management Evaluations to ensure funds are not supplanted.

 Cost parity All expenses included in the E&T project are commensurate with standard salary and benefit rates comparable with regular departmental expenses.